siduction/sidu-manual/data/en/0707-sys-admin-nala_en.md

 ### Use Nala

 As of siduction 2022.1.0, Nala is installed automatically and can be used immediately.
 It is not mandatory to use Nala, you can switch between APT and Nala at will.
 A look at the manpage **`man nala`** should be mandatory.
-Before use we strongly recommend to make a change in the configuration file `/etc/nala/nala.conf`.
+Before use we strongly recommend to make two changes in the configuration file `/etc/nala/nala.conf`.

-We change the value for the `auto_remove` configuration option to `false` as shown in the following listing:
+First we change the value for the `auto_remove` configuration option to `false` as shown in the following listing:

 ~~~
 # Set to false to disable auto auto-removing